COSC481W-2021Winter/Sprint-Grading/Friend Match/Sprint 1-3.1-3.7.md

 **Parker Lazar**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 Implement schema for database
-- [ ] add new matches table
+- [x] add new matches table
-- [ ] create the script to create the schema
+- [x] create the script to create the schema

 **Parker Allen**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 Implement schema for database

-- [ ] research common ways to store:
+- [x] research common ways to store:
-  - [ ] user profile photos in the database
+  - [x] user profile photos in the database
-  - [ ] username and password encryption
+  - [x] username and password encryption

 Login should pull from database
-- [ ] Hash the password so other users cannot access it
+- [x] Hash the password so other users cannot access it

 **Lawrence Straughter**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 Display user profile information on profile page
 - [ ] Make the profile page communicate with the MySQL database to get all user profile information

+partically done.

 **Alex Crawford**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 Login should pull from database
-- [ ] Make the login page communicate with the database to validate entered account info
+- [x] Make the login page communicate with the database to validate entered account info
-- [ ] Sanitize all user inputs
+- [x] Sanitize all user inputs

 The app should store user information
-- [ ] Sanitize all user inputs
+- [x] Sanitize all user inputs

 **Ryan Willox**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 Login should pull from database
-- [ ] A successful login should create a session to store user information
+- [x] A successful login should create a session to store user information

 Log out of account
-- [ ] Logging out should clear the session
+- [x] Logging out should clear the session
-- [ ] Logging out should return to the homepage
+- [x] Logging out should return to the homepage

 **Alicia Calvin-McNeal**

-- [ ] All team members should create 4 fictional user accounts to add to the database
+- [x] All team members should create 4 fictional user accounts to add to the database

 The app should store user information
-- [ ] Make the MySQL file connect to the profile creation pages so that all entered information is saved in the database
+- [x] Make the MySQL file connect to the profile creation pages so that all entered information is saved in the database